usmonovshohruxmirzo/gcd-calculator/README.md

 ### Example

-Here’s an additional example demonstrating the use of the `gcd` function:
+Here's an additional example demonstrating the use of the `gcd` function:

 ```python
 # Calculate GCD of two numbers